Another early and popular clockwork locomotive was the #0 with iron wheels. It was sold

 as "cheap junk", an accurate description.

-of toy trains and construction toys declining, and without another successful product line to buoy the
+With the popularity of toy trains and construction toys declining, and without another successful product line to buoy the

-was sold by the family to a holding company, the Wrather Group, in 1962 with A.C.
-Gilbert, Jr., acting
+(144,000 shares) was sold by the family to a holding company, the Wrather Group, in 1962, right after A.C.'s death.

 Under the new ownership, the A.C.
 Gilbert Co. continued to struggle, although the new owners took a